core-wg/resource-directory/draft-ietf-core-resource-directory.md

 request to the `/.well-known/rd` URI of the directory server of choice.
 The body of the POST request is empty, and triggers the resource directory server to perform GET requests at the requesting registrant-ep's /.well-known/core to obtain the link-format payload to register.

-  The registrant-ep includes the same registration parameters in the POST request as it would per {{registration}}.
+  The registrant-ep includes the same registration parameters in the POST request as it would with a regular registration per {{registration}}.
 The registration base URI of the registration is taken from the registrant-ep's network address (as is default with regular registrations).

   Example request from registrant-EP to RD (unanswered until the next step):